 General emergency procedures are described in the Study Abroad Handbook and Stellenbosch staff are available if difficulties arise.
-You will receive an emergency contact card at orientation; be sure to keep it in your wallet at all times.
+You received an emergency contact card at orientation; be sure to keep it in your wallet at all times.
 The information is also on the Contact Names & Addresses page of this guide.
-You will have access to a 24-hour emergency service throughout the Summer School.
+You will have access to a 24-hour emergency service throughout the term.